If you’re not into the open air type of thing, then this is not the place for you. Morro Castle is located in Little Havana.

 It’s one of those places you probably drive by and say to yourself, I’m going to stop there one day but never do.
 It’s not too far from where I live, so I decided to drop in (this Morro Castle is no longer owned by the same person as the one in Hialeah but it is the same family).

 There were a couple of people being very loud when I walked in.
 This was just confirmation to me that I was in Little Havana.

-There’s one thing the grilled cheeseburger isn’t, and that’s grilled.
-It tasted OK and had that processed rubbery American cheese that your intestines will not be able to get rid of for a few weeks (I’m sickly in love with this type of Cheese for reasons I can’t explain).
-The papitas fritas were the regular suspects.
+The grilled cheeseburger tasted OK and had that processed rubbery American cheese.
+The type that your intestines will not be able to get rid of for a few weeks (I’m sickly in love with this type of Cheese for reasons I can’t explain).
+The papitas fritas aka fries were the regular suspects.
 I’ve had them before and they were just fine.

-As per my sis, the churros are probably better than La Palma, and I thought so too.
-The flan was great, it was creamy but it had a hint of coconut flavor.
+As per my sis, the churros are better than La Palma, and I thought so too.
+The flan was great, it was creamy and had a hint of coconut flavor.

-After 55 years in Little Havana, Morro Castle closed its doors in May of 2017.
+After 55 years in Little Havana, Morro Castle sadly closed its doors in May of 2017.